 Next, enter the URL that users will redirect to upon form completion, such as your thank you page.

-Now that you have created a goal in your Google Analytics account, you must import this goal into your AdWords account.
+Now that you have created a goal in your Google Analytics account, you need to import your goal into your Google Ads account.

-In other words, you need to let AdWords know that Google Analytics is tracking a specific goal, and have it ask Analytics for the data it collects.
+In other words, you need to let Google Ads know that Google Analytics is tracking a specific goal, and have it ask Analytics for the data it collects.

-Start by logging into your Google AdWords account.
+Start by logging into your Google Ads account.

 Navigate to the tool icon at the top right-hand corner of the main page.
-Now, click on the Measurement dropdown menu and click on Conversions.
+Now, click on the Measurement dropdown menu and click under Conversions.

-Click on the blue (+) to add your goal to AdWords and select which type of conversions you want to track.
+Click on the blue (+Conversions) button to add your goal to Google Ads and select which type of conversions you want to track.
 You have the following options: